ThomasBernard03/AndroidTools/README.md

 ## ⚡️ Installation

-You can install application from Github releases
+You can install application from Github releases, using .dmg file.
+In app update is available to keep your application up to date.

 ## Features